-During my first degree, and for nearly 6 years since its completion, I gave some private tuition in both Mathematics and French to students of both A-level and GCSE standard.
+During my first degree, and for over eleven years since its completion, I gave some private tuition in both Mathematics and French to students of both A-level and GCSE standard.

 I grew up in Southwest London and attended St James Independent school for Boys from 4 - 18 years of age.
 During this time I obtained 11 GCSEs grade (A* - B), 4 AS-levels (grade A) in Maths, French, Music, English Literature and Philosophy continuing with the first four of these to obtain 3 grade A's at A2.
 I then moved to Manchester for University to read Maths with French for two years and then to Paris for a year where I attended the University of the Sorbonne reading comparative literature and film.
 I then returned to Manchester to complete my undergraduate degree in Maths in 2008 and graduated in July 2009.
 During my time at Manchester I began performing and writing music and back in London I went on to study Composition with Jazz Violin at Trinity Laban Conservatoire of Music and Dance.
 Since then I have worked as a freelance musician and have kept up tutoring both privately and through musical educational projects in schools and community centres.